fjvallarino/monomer/README.md

 - You want to write a native, not Electron based, application
 - You prefer not to use Gtk

+### These are not objectives for this project

+- Have a native look and feel
+- Be a research project pushing the boundaries on how GUIs are created

 ### Current limitations

 - Multi-platform features depend on what SDL already provides
+  - Copy/paste is only supported for text, not images
 - Text input capabilities are basic, supporting only left to right editing at the moment

-### These are not objectives for this project

-- Have a native look and feel
-- Be a research project pushing the boundaries on how GUIs are created